gophergala2016/rex/README.md

 Users do not need to create an account; they launch right into the fun.
 And it is a special kind of fun.

-The resurgence of local co-op in videogames like [Spelunky](http://www.spelunkyworld.com/) and the [Board Game Renaissance](http://www.theguardian.com/technology/2014/nov/25/board-games-internet-playstation-xbox) in recent years is evidence that local, in-person gaming utilizing a shared space can provide some experiences and feelings that are (as of yet) unatainable through internet based multiplayer experiences which are starkly impersonal (which remain as starkly impersonal as the rest of the internet).
+The resurgence of local co-op in video games like [Spelunky](http://www.spelunkyworld.com/) and the [Board Game Renaissance](http://www.theguardian.com/technology/2014/nov/25/board-games-internet-playstation-xbox) in recent years is evidence that local, in-person gaming utilizing a shared space can provide some experiences and feelings that are (as of yet) unattainable through internet based multiplayer experiences which are starkly impersonal (which remain as starkly impersonal as the rest of the internet).

 These are long trends of entertainment and the REx project intends on helping